citp/privacy-policy-historical/o/ol/olo/olo.com.md

 (b) Third Party Service Providers.
 We may share your personal information with third party service providers to: provide you with the Services that we offer you through our Site; to conduct quality assurance testing; to facilitate the creation of accounts; to process payments; to provide technical support; and/or to provide other services to Olo.

 (c) Affiliates.
-We may share some or all of your personal information with our parent company, subsidiaries, joint ventures, or other companies under common control (“ **Affiliates** ”), in which case we will require our Affiliates to honor this Privacy Policy.
+We may share some or all of your personal information with our parent company, subsidiaries, joint ventures, or other companies under common control (“Affiliates”), in which case we will require our Affiliates to honor this Privacy Policy.

 (d) Corporate Restructuring.
 We may share some or all of your personal information in connection with or during negotiation of any merger, financing, acquisition or dissolution transaction involving the sale, transfer, divestiture, or disclosure of all or a portion of our business or assets.
 In the event of an insolvency, bankruptcy, or receivership, personal information may also be transferred as a business asset.
 If our company, business or assets is acquired by another company, that company will possess the personal information collected by us and it will assume the rights and obligations regarding your personal information as described in this Privacy Policy.